Approved by the Estonian Internet Foundation Council on 7 March 2018 and taking effect of 25 May 2018.

 3.2.
 The Registrant is deemed as actually informed of the Application if:

-(a) a written notice on the submission of the Application has been sent to all postal addresses and/or fax numbers specified in the WHOIS database of the EIF under the details of the holder of the Domain Name, technical contact person and administrative contact person; and
+a) a written notice on the submission of the Application has been sent to all postal addresses include those published in the WHOIS database of the EIF under the details of the holder of the Domain Name, technical contact person and administrative contact person; and

 3.3.
 Except for the event specified in article 3.2(a), any and all notices and evidence to be submitted on the basis of the Rules must be submitted electronically.
 The recipient of an electronically sent message is obligated to confirm receipt.
 In exceptional circumstances the Committee may accept the Party’s notices and evidence on paper or in another manner and in such an event the Party must always add a copy for the other Party in the same format.
 The Party that submitted the contact details is responsible for the correctness of the contact details and bears the risk of receipt of the notices sent to the respective contact persons.